code-atlantic/content-control/readme.txt

 == Description ==

-Content Control by Jungle Plugins is a lightweight and powerful plugin that allows you to take complete control of your website’s content by restricting access to pages/posts to logged in users, specific user roles or to logged out users.
+Content Control by [Jungle Plugins][jungleplugins] is a lightweight and powerful plugin that allows you to take complete control of your website’s content by restricting access to pages/posts to logged in users, specific user roles or to logged out users.

 The plugin also enables you to restrict access to certain parts of a page/post using shortcodes e.g [content_control]Logged in content[/content_control]

 Lastly, the plugin allows you to control the visibility of each sidebar/footer widget by selecting who can view each widget (everyone, logged out users, logged in users, specific user roles).

 __Full Feature List__

 Content Control allows you to do the following:

 - Restrict access to pages/posts to logged in/out users or specific user roles